qbead/qbeadWebsite/content/book/basics.md

 You have now written your first piece of code for the SpinWheel!

 Continue the adventure by [making computer generated animations](/animation) or [learn about how colors are represented](/sight) in the SpinWheel.
-To learn more about the programming language used by the SpinWheel, check out our [programming patterns page](/progpatterns).
+To learn more about the programming language used by the SpinWheel, check out our lesson on the [building blocks of coding](/progpatterns).

 There are a couple more things you might have noticed about the style of this programming language: